-We ran experiments to compare ENWRICH with traditional caching, using data-transfer throughput as a metric.
-6 Each experiment was repeated five times, and results averaged, to account for disk-layout and network randomness.
+We ran experiments to compare ENWRICH with traditional caching, using data-transfer throughput as a metric.4 Each experiment was repeated five times, and results averaged, to account for disk-layout and network randomness.

 Workload.
-Most of our experiments used synthetic access patterns that were derived from different modes of distributing two-dimensional matrices in CP memories, as suggested by those available in High Performance Fortran [Hig93, dBC93] (Figure 3, adapted from [Kot94]).
-Elements in each dimension of a multidimensional array could be mapped fully in one CP (denoted as NONE), distributed in contiguous segments among the CPs (BLOCK7), or distributed in a round-robin fashion among the CPs (CYCLIC).
-We named the patterns in a shorthand notation starting with w for write, followed by the first letter of the mapping pattern for the first dimension, and then the first letter of the mapping pattern for the second dimension (e.g., in this system a 2-d array mapped NONE in the first dimension and
+Most of our experiments used synthetic access patterns that were derived from different modes of distributing two-dimensional matrices in CP memories, as suggested by those available in High Performance Fortran [15, 10] (Figure 3, adapted from [19]).
+Elements in each dimension of a multidimensional array could be mapped fully in one CP (denoted as NONE), distributed in contiguous segments among the CPs (BLOCK5), or distributed